What is a core course?

 You should meet with your faculty advisor and discuss your academic program plan and make sure the change will not disrupt your plan to take other courses and graduate on time.
 For example, if a student in 3rd year drops a course which is both required for the major and offered only in alternate years, that student will not be able to graduate with his/her class.
 If your faculty advisor sees that the course change is not a problem, he/she will sign the Add/Drop form that you have obtained.
 If your faculty advisor thinks the proposed change is not in your best interest, he/she will not sign the form, but will speak with the Registrar.
-See the Registrar's website to download a copy of the Add/Drop form.
+See the forms page on the Registrar's website to download the Add/Drop form.

 What do I do if I want to take a directed studies course?

 The following policy is taken from the 2010-2011 Academic Calendar: